 Part One of this guide discusses configuring servers, how to program client applications, and database administration.
+In addition, some systems might require administrative tasks such as backing up databases.
 These tasks are independent of any server framework but are unique to multi-user or large systems.